-Suggested Evidence of Compliance: Provide list of boards/committees with membership, authority, responsibilities and duties, terms of office, meeting minutes.
+Suggested Evidence of Compliance: Provide list of formal and ad-hoc boards/committees with membership, authority, responsibilities and duties, terms of office, meeting minutes.

-Informational reference in the Management of Park and Recreation Agencies, (2010), 3rd Ed., Chapter 3 - Legal Authority and Jurisdiction, pp. 53-54.
+Informational reference in the Management of Park and Recreation Agencies, (2016), 4th Ed., Chapter 2 - Law and Jurisdiction, pp. 44-51.

-1.2 - Periodic Timetable for Review of Documents
+1.2 - Periodic Review of Documents